r3muxd/MonoGame/Documentation/tutorials/AppModel_GameLoop.md

 Describes automatic rotation and scaling in the XNA Framework.
 Rotation and scaling are done in hardware at no performance cost to the game.

 © 2012 Microsoft Corporation.
 All rights reserved.
+© 2018 @MonoGameTeam.
+All rights reserved.
 Version: 2.0.61024.0